+The Access Provider shall have no obligation to meet any Service Level during any period for which the relevant Service(s) are suspended pursuant to clause 12.

+Whenever the Access Seeker becomes entitled to a Service Level Penalty expressed as a Service Credit for a breach by the Access Provider of a particular Service Level as set out in Schedule 7 (Service Levels), the Access Seeker may submit to the Access Provider a Service Credit Claim any time after the Access Seeker becomes aware of such breach but no later than 30 calendar days of being aware of such breach.

-The Access Provider shall have no obligation to meet any Service Level during any period for which the relevant Service(s) are suspended pursuant to clause 12.If the Access Provider is not reporting Service Credits to the Access Seeker and the Access Seeker becomes entitled to a Service Credit, the Access Seeker may request that Service Credit in writing from the Access Provider together with reasonable supporting documentation.
-If the Access Seeker records quality of service information in respect of an applicable Service Level and processes the information so as to produce information according to the applicable period and Quality of Service measure to show the actual performance of the Access Provider against the relevant Service Level, then the Access Seeker may claim an additional Service Credit (subject to any Total Service Credit Cap specified in the relevant Service Description) for the provision of the information to the Access Provider in connection with the request for a Service Credit, which additional credit will be credited in the same way as the aggregate of any Service Credit under this clause 9.
+Where the Access Seeker monitors Quality of Service to measure the actual performance of the Access Provider against the relevant Service Level(s) within certain periods of time chosen by it, then the Access Seeker may, following the end of each such period but no later than 30 calendar days following its expiry, raise a Service Credit Claim for additional Service Credit (subject to any Total Service Credit Cap specified in the relevant Schedule 7 (Service Levels), which additional credit if justified, will be credited by the Access Provider in the same way as described below in clause 9.12.
+For avoidance of doubt, irrespective of the method that may be chosen by the Access Seeker for claiming any Service Level Penalties, a breach of a particular Service Level by the Access Provider cannot give rise to more than one Service Level Penalty.

+The Access Provider shall be obliged to review any Access Seeker’s Service Credit Claim submitted to it and respond to the Access Seeker within a reasonable time frame, but in any case no longer than in [30 days].

-The Access Provider shall, after verifying the Access Seeker’s entitlement to a Service Credit, and subject to any Total Service Credit Cap in respect of any Service, apply the amount of that Service Credit as a credit towards the Charges or Access Charges payable by the Access Seeker for that Service, for the billing period following such verification and for each subsequent period until the total amount of the applicable Service Credit (subject to a Total Service Credit Cap) has been applied in full.
+After verifying theccess Seeker’s entitlement to a Service Credit, and subject to any Total Service Credit Cap in respect of any Service Level, the Access Provider will apply the amount of that Service Credit as a credit towards the Charges payable by the Access Seeker for that particular Service, for the billing period following such verification and, where required, for each subsequent period until the total amount of the applicable Service Credit (subject to a Total Service Credit Cap) has been applied in full.

-NEW SERVICES AND SERVICE REQUESTS
+NEW SERVICES AND SERVICE ORDERS

-A request from a Licensed Operator for a New Service shall be processed in accordance with the relevant provisions of clause 6 of the Main Body Terms of the Reference Offer.
+A request from a Licensed Operator for a New Service shall be processed in accordance with the relevant provisions of Annex 1 to the Main Body Terms of the Reference Offer (New Service Order and New Service Order Process).

-Subject to any written agreement between the parties, the Access Provider shall implement a First Service Request in accordance with Schedule 2 – (Notification and Acceptance of Service Request, and New Service Request as appropriate) and within the timescales set out in Schedule 7 – (Service Levels Schedule) of the Reference Offer, subject to the Access Seeker:
+Subject to an Agreement between the parties, the Access Provider shall process a Service Order in accordance with Schedule 2 – (Notification and Acceptance of Service Order) within the timescales set out in Schedule 7 – (Service Levels) and in accordance of the other terms of the Reference Offer, .

-delivering required information and replying to correspondence promptly; and

-procuring prompt attendance at meetings by responsible personnel.

-RESUPPLY
+RE-SUPPLY

-The Access Provider acknowledges that the Access Seeker may use the Services provided by the Access Provider as part of services or products that the Access Seeker sells to the Access Seeker Customers.
-The Access Seeker agrees that where it provides services or products to the Access Seeker’s Customers using any Service, or part of any Service:
+The Access Provider acknowledges that the Access Seeker may use the Services provided by the Access Provider as part of services or products that the Access Seeker offers to the Access Seeker Customers.
+The Access Seeker agrees that where it provides services or products to the Access Seeker Customer using any Service, or part of any Service:

 the Access Seeker will indemnify the Access Provider for any damage, loss or cost (including legal costs) and protect the Access Provider from any claim or proceeding:

-arising from the failure by the Access Seeker to obtain, or a claim by an End User that the Access Seeker failed to obtain, that End User’s consent to the supply of Services relating to that End User;
+arising from the failure by the Access Seeker to obtain, or a claim by an End User that the Access Seeker failed to obtain, that End User Consent relevant to the supply of Services relating to that End User;